yellowstonegames/SquidLib/squidlib-extra/README.md

 -   Starting with 3.0.0 beta 5, lots of options are available for generating gradients, including with Filters, and gradients that wrap around like a rainbow
 -   In recent betas (7 onward), there's a filter that adjusts the brightness of red and green to help players with common forms of red-green colorblindness distinguish game objects that would otherwise be too similar
 -   SquidColorCenter (and potentially other IColorCenter implementations) allow finding and adjusting the hue, saturation, and value of colors
+-   GDXMarkup allows interaction with LibGDX's system of markup tags if you want, or it can generate special IColoredString values
+  -   IColoredStrings can be created on their own and used throughout SquidLib; they don't need to use LibGDX's Color class but usually do
+  -   The IColoredString values GDXMarkup produces can also have bold and italic info, which some fonts (any font with "Family" in the name) can render

 ### Roguelike-Intended Toolkit
 -   Robust Field of View and Line of Sight system